spacemeshos/testnet-guide/ffnet.md

 ---

 ## Known Issues
 - Slow transaction confirmation time.
-We only report the `confirmed` state but not the `approved` state, therefore it will take up from 15 to 20 minutes for transactions to get confirmed.
-Once we add the `approved` state, transactions should be approved in about 5 minutes (between 3 and 8 minutes).
+We only report the `confirmed` status but not the `approved` status, therefore it will take up from 15 to 20 minutes for transactions to get confirmed.
+Once we add the `approved` status, transactions should be approved in about 5 minutes (between 3 and 8 minutes).

-- Most of the issues we have occur when stopping a running node and trying to sync again.
-As such, it's best if you can leave the app open 24x7 on your computer and minimize app restarts.

 - Can't connect to the p2p network or sync.

-> Configure your router to forward TCP and UDP traffic to your computer and your computer firewall to not block your computer for accepting TCP or UDP packets on the app's port.
+> Configure your router to forward TCP and UDP traffic to your computer and your computer firewall to not block your computer for accepting TCP or UDP packets on the app's port (defaults to 7153).

 If router configuration doesn't work and you still can't connect to the p2p network then try the following: